 … when I was an actor with a special knack for performing in accents and dialects.
 Over time my career emphasis shifted toward helping others (like you!) achieve the same level of skill in speech work.

-This year (2017), I celebrate 20 years as Resident Dialect Designer (and frequent Dramaturge) at Off-Broadway’s award-winning Mint Theater Company.
+Since 1996–97 I’ve been Resident Dialect Designer (and frequent Dramaturge) at Off-Broadway’s award-winning Mint Theater Company.
 Since 2007 I have been a frequent collaborator with National Humanities Medalist and Jefferson Lecturer Anna Deavere Smith.
-In addition, I’m proud to have worked at many other fine New York theatre companies, including Boomerang, Cherry Lane Theatre, Drama League DirectorFest, Keen, Origin, Parity, Playwrights Horizons, and the late, great Pearl; also many regional companies including the A.R.T., Huntington Theatre Co., Long Wharf, People’s Light & Theatre, Peterborough Players, and Piccolo Spoleto.
+In addition, I’m proud to have worked at many other fine New York theatre companies, including Boomerang, Cherry Lane, Drama League DirectorFest, Keen, Origin, Parity, Playwrights Horizons, and the Pearl; also many regional companies including the A.R.T., Huntington Theatre Co., Long Wharf, People’s Light & Theatre, Peterborough Players, and Piccolo Spoleto.

 In addition to accents and dialects from around the world, I specialize in idiolects (unique speech patterns).
 For instance, I’ve helped …